Key innovation: Criticisms

-As an evolutionary theory, key innovations has come under critical scrutiny due to the fact that it is hard to test.
-Identification depends on finding correlation between the innovation and increased diversity by comparing sister taxa, but this does not prove causality or isolate other causes of diversity such as stochasticity or habitat, and it is possible to 'cherry pick' examples that fit the hypothesis.
+As an evolutionary theory, key innovations has come under critical scrutiny due it being hard to test.
+Identification depends on finding a correlation between the innovation and increased diversity by comparing sister taxa, but this does not prove causality or isolate other causes of diversity such as stochasticity or habitat, and it is possible to 'cherry pick' examples that fit the hypothesis.

-In addition the retrospective identification of key innovations offers little in terms of understanding the processes and pressures that resulted in the adaptation, and may identify a very complex evolutionary process as a single event.
+In addition, the retrospective identification of key innovations offers little in terms of understanding the processes and pressures that resulted in the adaptation and may identify a very complex evolutionary process as a single event.

 An example of this is the evolution of avian flight, which was identified as a key innovation in 1963 by Ernst Mayr.
 However, separate evolutionary changes had to occur throughout the physiology of the avian ancestor, including the enlargement of the cerebellum and the enlargement and ossification of the sternum.
 These adaptations arose separately, and millions of years apart, not in one step.